econibear/RNA-sequencing-alignment/README.md

 <h2> Feature counts</h2>

 To get this we first had to create a text file containing the sample numbers and timepoints.
-The R script called making_metadata_file_for_count_matrix.R creates this file from the list of file names directly from the STAR output folder.
-Then, as this takes a long time, we ran the creation of the count matrix through the HPC usiong featureCounts from the DESeq2 package.
+The R script called <code>making_metadata_file_for_count_matrix.R</code> creates this file from the list of file names directly from the STAR output folder.
+Then, as this takes a long time, we ran the creation of the count matrix through the HPC using featureCounts from the DESeq2 package. <code>count_matrix.R</code> was the R script used inside the <code>count_matrix_v2.sh</code>.

 <h2> Submitting jobs </h2>